 A credit note is a written communication between two parties indicating that one party has credited the other’s account with the issuing party’s financial records.
 If the taxable value of the goods provided by the supplier decreases after he provides the tax invoice, for instance, the supplier may send a credit memo with the appropriate information.

-It is not quite a refund but functions as a substitute for a refund whereby the buyer may acquire the things later without paying for them.
-In response to the buyer’s debit note, the seller provides the credit memo to lessen the buyer’s liabilities.
+It is not quite an explicit refund policy but functions as a substitute for a refund whereby the buyer may acquire the things later without paying for them.
+In response to the buyer’s debit notes, the seller provides the credit memo to lessen the buyer’s liabilities.

 How Does a Credit Note Work?

 A credit note should be sent in tandem with an existing invoice and show a negative balance.
 For instance, if you wish to provide your customer a total refund on a transaction of one thousand rupees, the amount that should appear on the credit memo is one thousand rupees less.